 Responsibilities in Six Sigma Projects.

-There are seven responsibilities in Six Sigma projects.
-We will be going over each one-by- one.
+There are seven responsibilities, we will be going over each one-by- one.

 A leadership team or council defines the goals and objectives in the Six Sigma process.
 Just as a corporate leader sets a tone and course to achieve an objective, the Six Sigma Council sets out the goals to be met by the team.
 Here is the list of leadership